liam-wiltshire/talks/machinelearning/content.md

 # Attempt 2

 - We can't realistically collect more data, so we mixed resampling and changing our metric:
     - We upsampled fraud records by counting each record twice and then selected 48000 'Ok' records at random
     - We then returned the probability of the 'Fraud' label as part of our result, to see if there was a 'threshold' we could realistically set:

 ???

-- Collecting more data isn't an option, so we decided to try a mix of re-sampling (we counted each fraud record twice and only used ) and looking at the probability of a fraud label even if it was tagged as Ok:
+- Collecting more data isn't an option, so we decided to try a mix of re-sampling (we counted each fraud record twice and only used )
+- And also changing our metrics - we returned the fraud probability for each type, to see if there was any useful patterns:
+- Again, we pulled 200 records, 100 of each, to test with

 ---